This train-the-trainer course for on-the-job trainers will:

 Some people learn best by seeing, some by hearing, and some by doing.
 In this seminar segment, we will look at learning styles and how on-the-job trainers need to be able to adjust their approaches to accommodate a range of preferences.
 Working through an example, participants will create three approaches to teaching the same content to accommodate different learning styles.

-Coaching for Top Performance: Essential Skills for Transfering Knowledge
+Coaching for Top Performance: Essential Skills for Transferring Knowledge

 Great coaches can tease out the best from the people they train.
 In this part of the program, we will look at the soft skills needed to coach and encourage others during one-on-one training.
 We will pay careful attention to empathy, pacing, body language, and word choice.
 We will also address such challenges as learners who aren’t “getting it” because they don’t want to perform a task, students who think they’re already performing correctly, and those who despite multiple attempts are not able to meet required standards.